 Director, Institute for Global Health & Translational Science

-Dr. Stephen J. Thomas is a virologist and vaccinologist who currently serves as a Professor of Medicine, Microbiology & Immunology and an Infectious Diseases physician-scientist at SUNY Upstate Medical University in Syracuse, NY.
-He is the Chief of the Division of Infectious Diseases and the Director of the Institute for Global Health and Translational Science.
+Stephen Thomas is a virologist and vaccinologist who currently serves as a Professor of Medicine, Microbiology & Immunology and an Infectious Diseases physician-scientist at SUNY Upstate Medical University in Syracuse, NY.
+He is the Chief of Micro and Immunology and the Director of the Institute for Global Health and Translational Science.
 As Director of the Institute of Global Health and Translational Science, he provides leadership to multiple initiatives in the US and abroad.

 Dr. Thomas has spent more than 5 years of his early career living and working in Thailand and Southeast Asia.
 He played a key leadership role during the West Africa Ebola outbreak, advising senior Department of Defense leadership and leading his team in planning and executing of Ebola vaccine trials.
 He was instrumental in developing and implementing his institution’s first in-human MERS-CoV vaccine trial and Zika vaccine.
 Prior to joining SUNY Upstate, Dr. Thomas spent twenty years in the U.S. Army Medical Corps, serving at the Walter Reed Army Institute of Research, finishing his time there as the Chief Operating Officer of the Institute.